Arthur Brown (The Crazy World of Arthur Brown)

 |

 Produced by Roger Bain and released by the small Gull label (which I think was distributed by Motown in the States), 1975's "Dance with Arthur Brown" was bound for instant obscurity.
 That was truly unfortunate since the set found Brown in good, if typically eclectic form throughout.
 While certainly not as demented as his debut, the album still exhibited it's share of English eccentricity.
 Perhaps the biggest surprise came from how good a singer Brown was.
-Anyone who knew him from the crazed 'Fire' was bound to be surprised by the energy he brought to material such as the disco-tinged cover of 'We've Got To Get Out of This Place', the ballad 'Helen with the Sun' and 'Take a Chance'.
-While catchy and commercial, much of Brown's own material (the '20s flavored 'Crazy' and 'Quietly with Tact') was simply too English for American audiences.
-Elsewhere, Brown's two religious numbers ('The Lord Will Find a Way' and 'Is There Nothing Beyond God') were among the oddest tracks - I've always wondered if the signaled some sort of religious rebirth, or he was simply goofing around.
+Anyone who knew him from the crazed "Fire" was bound to be surprised by the energy he brought to material such as the disco-tinged cover of "We've Got To Get Out of This Place", the ballad "Helen with the Sun" and "Take a Chance".
+While catchy and commercial, much of Brown's own material (the '20s flavored "Crazy" and "Quietly with Tact") was simply too English for American audiences.
+Elsewhere, Brown's two religious numbers ("The Lord Will Find a Way" and "Is There Nothing Beyond God") were among the oddest tracks - I've always wondered if the signaled some sort of religious rebirth, or he was simply goofing around.
 Not instantly likeable (I remember playing it once and dumping it in my "sell" pile), but an album that gets better the more you play it.
+Needless to say, the set vanished without a trace, though Motown seems to have printed a ton of copies since I see the set quite a bit in area cutout bins.

 "Dance